-Cash and investments for the Investment Fund, and the Settlement Trust as of June 30, 2005 and for NRDA&R as of September 30, 2005 are as follows:

-Settlement Trust - The Council invests Settlement Trust Funds in the State's internally managed General Fund and Other Non Segregated Investments Pool (GeFONSI).
+- Cash and investments for the Investment Fund, and the Settlement Trust as of June 30, 2006 and for NRDA&R as of September 30, 2006 are as follows: - Settlement Trust The Council invests Settlement Trust Funds in the State's internally managed General Fund and Other Non Segregated Investments Pool (GeFONSI).
 GeFONSI consists of investments in the State's internally managed Short-term and Intermediate-term Fixed Income Pools.
 Actual investing is performed by investment officers in the State's Department of Revenue, Treasury Division.
-A complete description of the investment policy for each pool is included in the Department of Revenue, Treasury Division, Policies and Procedures.

-Investment Fund - The State maintains the Investment Fund as part of several investment pools including the Short-term Fixed Income Pool, the Broad Market Fixed Income Pool, and the non-retirement Domestic and International Equity Pools.
-The Nonretirement Domestic and International Equity Pools are open-ended mutual fund-like pools, and are therefore not categorized with regard to credit risk.
+A complete description of the investment policy for each pool is included in the Department of Revenue, Treasury Division, Policies and Procedures, available from the Department of Revenue. - Investment Fund The State maintains the Investment Fund as part of several investment pools including the Short-term Fixed Income Pool, the Broad Market Fixed Income Pool, and the non-retirement Domestic and International Equity Pools.
+The Non-retirement Domestic and International Equity Pools are open-ended mutual fund-like pools, and are therefore not categorized with regard to credit risk.